{:openai_ex, path: Path.join(__DIR__, "..")},

 Introduction

-OpenaiEx is an Elixir library that provides a community-maintained OpenAI API client especially for Livebook development.
+OpenaiEx is an Elixir library that provides a community-maintained OpenAI API client.

-Portions of this project were developed with assistance from ChatGPT 3.5 and 4.
+Portions of this project were developed with assistance from ChatGPT 3.5 and 4, as well as Claude 3 Opus and Claude 3.5 Sonnet.
+However, every line of code is human curated (by me 😇).

-At this point, all API endpoints and features (as of Nov 15, 2023) are supported, including the Assistants API Beta, DALL-E-3, Text-to-Speech, the tools support in chat completions, and the streaming version of the chat completion endpoint.
+At this point, all API endpoints and features (as of May 1, 2024) are supported, including the Assistants API Beta 2 with Run streaming, DALL-E-3, Text-to-Speech, the tools support in chat completions, and the streaming version of the chat completion endpoint.
 Streaming request cancellation is also supported.

 Configuration of Finch pools and API base url are supported.